Visit Rochester Victoria – 3 Excellent Reasons to Plan Your Next Great Escape

 We could see the silo artworks across the road from the Kits Kafe.

 Where to stay

-We stayed at the Rochester Motel, but there are other accommodation options available.
+In Rochester, we stayed at the Rochester Motel, but there are other accommodation options available.

 Disclaimer: This post contains no affiliate links.
 All views and opinions are my own and non-sponsored.
-Unless specifically stated, all photos are my own and remain a copyright of Joanna Rath.
+Unless specifically stated, all photos are my own and remain the copyright © of Just Me Travel.

-For more on Australia, read:
+For more on Victoria, Australia, read: